gastonmuijtjens/macOSAppCleaner/README.md

 # macOSAppCleaner
 One of the abilities that the macOS operation system currently lacks is a user-friendly way to delete applications from the system without leaving unnecessary files behind.
 A lot of files often remain after simply dragging an application to the trash can, leaving clutter and occupying unnecessary space.
 Manually searching for those files is a time-consuming and potentially risky process.
-This tool aims to solve this problem by providing an easy-to-use command line interface for searching and optionally removing these files.
+This command line tool aims to solve this problem by providing an easy-to-use command line interface for searching and optionally removing these files.

 ## System requirements
 - macOS 10.15 or higher